haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

         with:
           github_token: ${{ secrets.GITHUB_TOKEN }}
           commit_message: Update gen docs for version ${{ steps.update_version.outputs.VERSION }} [skip-ci]
 ```

-Generate a new NPM token for the publish and add it to the Repository secrete with the name `NPM_TOKEN`.

-Enabled "Read and write permissions" in Repository Settings -> Actions -> General -> Workflow permissions.
+#### Push your code to GitHub
+- Run git push in your terminal to push your code to GitHub.

-Push the code to GitHub and... the actions will do the rest.
+- Once your code is pushed, the GitHub Actions workflow will automatically run and do the rest.

+Your SDK should now be automatically built and published to NPM whenever you push to your main branch.
+Congratulations!

-Now, let's create a token with premissions to run workflow. and add it to the server repository seretes with the name `SDK_EXAMPLE_WORKFLOW_TOKEN`
+Finally, let’s create a token with permissions to run the workflow.

+Go to your GitHub account settings.
+- Click on `Developer settings`.
+- Click on `Personal access tokens`.
+- Click on Generate new token.
+- Give your token a descriptive name.
+- Under Select scopes, check the boxes that correspond to the permissions you need.
+For a public repository and workflow, you might need repo (which - includes all repository permissions) and workflow (which allows you to run workflows).
+- Click on Generate token at the bottom of the page.

+Your new personal access token will appear.

+- Go to the server's GitHub repository settings.
+- Click on `Secrets` in the left sidebar.
+- Click on `New repository secret`.
+- Enter `SDK_EXAMPLE_WORKFLOW_TOKEN` as the name and paste your newly created token as the value.

-In the server's GitHub actions add this to the release action.
+In the server's actions add this to the release action.
 ```yml
 - name: Call re-run generate & publish SDK example # Trigger SDK package re-generate and publish
   env: